 Throughout the plan's development, efforts were made to obtain involvement in the plan beyond just the planning team.
 Emails were distributed, a press release was posted on the Davison County website prior to the first planning meeting, and social media also was used to get the message out to the public.
 Outreach also was made to emergency management directors in nearby counties, as well as the South Dakota Office of Emergency Management.
-At the end of the process, the plan was posted on the Davison County website for the public to view.
+At the end of the process, a press release was posted on the Davison County website announcing that the plan was complete and available for public review and comment.
 See Appendix A for documentation of the public outreach effort.